 Investigate new cell design and electrode materials in CapMix technology.
-I have developed CapMix technology during my Ph.D. study.
-I have vision to further advance this technology in term of cell design and material selection.
+I have developed CapMix technology during my Ph.D. study, and I have a vision to further advance this technology in terms of cell design and material selection.
 I had proposed a new wire electrode design using membrane coated carbon nanotubes (CNTs) yarn.
-My study highlighted the potential of CNT yarns in capacitive electrode processes with a lower environmental footprint and higher energy efficiency, compared to the traditional solid planar electrodes.
-More robust and uniform membrane coating layer is still needed in order to scaling-up multiple electrodes in either parallel or series connections.
+My study highlights the potential of CNT yarns in capacitive electrode processes with a lower environmental footprint and higher energy efficiency compared to the traditional solid planar electrodes.
+However, more robust and uniform membrane coating layer is still needed to scale up multiple electrodes in either parallel or series connections.
 Moreover, new electrode materials (especially nano-materials) have been deployed in CapMix system.
 Recent follow-up research by Dr. Bruce Logan at Penn State showed that an enhanced performance was achieved by using manganese oxide electrode.
 However, some questions still remain unknown.
-My goal is to determine the mechanisms of manganese oxide charging and discharging in related to aqueous solution conditions, manganese oxide structure and particle size, increase the power output, and eventually make this technology more cost competitive.
+My goal is to determine the mechanisms of manganese oxide charging and discharging cycles in relation to aqueous solution conditions, manganese oxide structure, and particle size; to increase the power output; and to eventually make this technology more cost competitive.

 Other interests and possible collaborations

-In addition to energy related work, I am interested in performing collaborations in a wide range of application using electrochemical systems like bioelectrical cell for water treatment and capacitive deionization (CDI) for salt and contaminant removal.
+In addition to my energy related work, I am interested in performing collaborations in a wide range of application using electrochemical systems such as bioelectrical cell for water treatment and capacitive deionization (CDI) for salt and contaminant removal.

 Capacitive deionization (CDI) for perfluorinated compounds removal.
 The presence of perfluorinated compounds (PFCs) in source waters and drinking water is of growing concern to water professionals.
 This group of organic compounds, used for industrial and consumer applications such as nonstick coatings and firefighting foams, has potential health implications for humans and wildlife.
 PFCs are persistent in the environment and highly soluble in water.
-Although activated carbon have proven to remove up to 90% of PFCs in finished water, recent study showed that perfluorobutanesulfonic acid (PFBS), one of PFCs, has low affinity to carbon surface.
+Although activated carbon have proven to remove up to 90% of PFCs in finished water, recent studies have shown that perfluorobutanesulfonic acid (PFBS), one of PFCs, has low affinity to carbon surface.
 Therefore, my idea is to use electrical assistance, such as CDI, to enhance carbon adsorption.
-CDI cells have employed porous carbon electrodes which remove salt ions from feedwaters by storing them in nanopore electric double layers.
-In this case, polymer ions will be adsorbed instead of salt ions.
-Currently I am working on the proof-of-concept.
+CDI cells have employed porous carbon electrodes that remove salt ions from feedwaters by storing them in nanopore electric double layers.
+In this case, polymer ions are adsorbed instead of salt ions, which I am currently working on the proof-of-concept.

 Microbial fuel cell (MFC) for copper recovery.
-During my M.Sc. thesis, I have working on MFC that recovery copper metal at cathode.
-My research resulted into one publication on ES&T and led to a European Union funded project at Wetsus (Dutch water technology institute).
+For my M.Sc. thesis, I worked on MFC that recovers copper metal at the cathode.
+My research resulted in one publication on ES&T and led to a European Union funded project at Wetsus (Dutch water technology institute).
 To date, some research questions are still left un-solved.
-For example, how to selectively recover metals from a stream containing multiple metal ions.
-I would like to collaborate with Wetsus for some funding opportunities.
+For example, how to selectively recover metals from a stream containing multiple metal ions must be determined.
+I would prefer to collaborate with Wetsus for some funding opportunities.

 Teaching statement